AEFeinstein/Super-2022-Swadge-FW/firmware/emu/README.md

     exit-idle-time = -1
     ```
 1. Start VcXsrv by running XLaunch.
 All the default options are fine.
 When it's running, you should see an X icon in the system tray.
 1. Start pulseaudio.exe.
 You can double click on it or run it in a terminal like PowerShell.
+You should see a microphone icon in the system tray.
+If you do not, Windows may be blocking PulseAudio.
+You can allow access to the microphone from System Settings' "Microphone Privacy Settings" section.
 1. Now open a WSL terminal, either standalone or in Visual Studio Code.
 Install pulseaudio and alsa-utils:
 	```
 	# sudo apt-get install pulseaudio alsa-utils